- Daniel EllsbergPentagon Papers whistleblower and co-founder of the Freedom of the Press Foundation.

 I’d like to go back to 2017, when Secretary of State Mike Pompeo was CIA director.
 He talked about WikiLeaks in his first CIA address.

 MIKE POMPEO: WikiLeaks walks like a hostile intelligence service and talks like a hostile intelligence service.
-It has encouraged his followers to find jobs at the CIA in order to obtain intelligence.
+It has encouraged its followers to find jobs at the CIA in order to obtain intelligence.
 It directed Chelsea Manning in her theft of specific secret information.
 It overwhelmingly focuses on the United States, while seeking support from anti-democratic countries and organizations.
 It’s time to call out WikiLeaks for what it really is: a nonstate, hostile intelligence service, often abetted by state actors like Russia.

 AMY GOODMAN: So, that was Secretary of State Mike Pompeo when he was CIA director.
 Julian Assange later responded to the allegation in an interview with Jeremy Scahill in his podcast, Intercepted.